Back to Home

 We strive to achieve mutually advantageous supplier relationships, built on common values and expectations.
 It is our commitment to conduct business in a responsible and sustainable manner that underpins our engagement with third party suppliers, only working with those that resonate with our core values.

-In order to take a proactive stance against modern slavery, Shawbrook asks that all of its staff and suppliers, such as cleaning contractors, recruitment consultants, stationery providers, design agencies and catering contractors, are expected to behave ethically at all times during the sourcing and supply of goods and services for the Group.
+In order to take a proactive stance against modern slavery, Shawbrook asks that all of its staff and suppliers, are expected to behave ethically at all times during the sourcing and supply of goods and services for the Group.

-As part of its procurement process, modern slavery risk is included in the wider financial crime risk assessment which is undertaken when onboarding new suppliers.
-Shawbrook periodically reviews the due diligence and contractual terms in place with its preferred suppliers to ensure they remain relevant.
-These records are monitored on a regular basis by the Procurement team and any breaches are reported.
-There were no reported breaches in 2023.
+As part of its procurement process, modern slavery risk is included in the wider financial crime risk assessment which is undertaken when onboarding new suppliers above £5,000.
+Shawbrook periodically reviews the due diligence and contractual terms in place with its suppliers to ensure they remain relevant.
+These supplier records held on our third-party supplier system are monitored on a regular basis by the Procurement team and/or the Relationship Owner and any breaches are reported.
+There were no reported breaches in 2024.

-Additionally, the Procurement team and Relationship Owners are asked to comply with the Chartered Institute of Purchasing & Supply’s Code of Professional Ethics in relation to procurement activity.
+Additionally, the Procurement team are asked to comply with the Chartered Institute of Purchasing & Supply’s Code of Professional Ethics in relation to procurement activity.

 https://www.cips.org/cips-for-business/performance/ethics/corporate-code-of-ethics/

-Shawbrook continues to comply with regulatory requirements on outsourcing, which require us to take all reasonable steps to avoid undue additional operational risk and to take all reasonable steps to ensure that a service provider has the ability, capacity and authorisation required by law to perform their outsourced functions, services or activities reliably and professionally.
+Shawbrook continues to comply with regulatory requirements on outsourcing, which require us to take all reasonable steps to avoid undue additional operational risk and to ensure that a service provider has the ability, capacity and authorisation required by law to perform their outsourced functions, services or activities reliably and professionally.

 Policies in relation to Slavery and Human Trafficking